RenderKit/oidn/README.md

 The software dependencies are:
 - Operating system:
   - Linux
-  - Windows 7 or later
+  - Windows 7 or later is recommended
 - C++ compiler with C++11 standard support:
   - GNU Compiler Collection
   - Clang